What is a revision BBL?

-Even if you are already considering a revision BBL within six months of your first procedure it is important to remember that virtually all surgeons will not carry out any revision surgery at least until one year after the first procedure.
+Even if you are already considering a revision BBL within six months of your first procedure, it is important to remember that virtually all surgeons will not carry out any revision surgery at least until one year after the first procedure.
 The reason for this is that any healing or recovery after BBL surgery takes time.
-The gluteal region takes between 3 to 6 months to fully heal even though you may think you are fully recovered after three months.
+The gluteal region takes between 3 to 6 months to fully heal, even though you may think you are fully recovered after three months.
 Just because you’ve gone back to work and commenced strenuous activity does not mean that your body is fully healed.

 After Brazilian butt lift surgery, a certain portion of grafted fat will not survive the transfer process and is entirely normal.
 Your surgeon will account for this during the procedure by injecting more fat to account for the anticipated loss.
-In some cases when the fat fails to survive, fat necrosis can develop which is often characterised by the development of lumps or nodularity beneath the skin.
+In some cases, when the fat fails to survive, fat necrosis can develop which is often characterised by the development of lumps or nodularity beneath the skin.
 In rare cases, this can be a source of discomfort but can be easily removed.
 However, if left for 3 to 6 months or longer the hardened fat will often settle down without any further surgical treatment.

 When should I have a revision BBL?

 We can’t emphasise enough that it is important to wait at least one year before considering having a revision BBL.
-We would also recommend that you see the surgeon who carried out the initial procedure as he or she will be best placed to determine the correct treatment option.
-If you are unable to get hold of your original surgeon or you have lost confidence in him or her then our expert surgeons will be happy to see you and assess you further and decide if further treatment is possible.
+We would also recommend that you see the surgeon who carried out the initial procedure, as he or she will be best placed to determine the correct treatment option.
+If you are unable to get hold of your original surgeon or you have lost confidence in him or her, then our expert surgeons will be happy to see you and assess you further and decide if further treatment is possible.
 Please note there is a non-refundable consultation charge of £250 for revision BBL procedures.
 In most cases, it can be more difficult to correct another surgeon’s results.

 What does a revision BBL involve?

 The nature of a revision BBL procedure will depend on what you are looking to have corrected.
-For patients who have only minor areas that need correcting then these can often be effectively treated under local anaesthetic alone.
-However, for patients who require a more comprehensive correction with significant volumes of fat to be transferred then a general anaesthetic will be required and this will need to be factored into the recovery time which will be longer.
+For patients who have only minor areas that need correcting then, these can often be effectively treated under local anaesthetic alone.
+However, for patients who require a more comprehensive correction with significant volumes of fat to be transferred, then a general anaesthetic will be required, and this will need to be factored into the recovery time, which will be longer.
 The revision BBL surgery takes longer than a primary BBL because the surgeon needs to be more accurate and precise in carrying out the liposuction to avoid any further injury to areas that have been treated before.
 When fat is being injected as part of a revision BBL, your surgeon needs to be extra careful in accounting for any contour irregularities or asymmetry and will need to use an ultrasound-guided BBL technique to make sure the fat is injected in the correct areas.
 Post-operative massage is also extremely important to make sure the buttocks develop the correct shape after surgery.

 What is the recovery like after a revision BBL?

 The recovery after a revision BBL is similar in many ways to the first BBL procedure.
 Patients should look to take at least one week away from work and should avoid exerting any pressure on the gluteal area for at least two weeks.
-This means patients should avoid sitting or lying flat on their back.
-Your surgeon may recommend that you avoid any compression on the buttock for a longer period of time and this could be up to 6 weeks in some cases.
-The healing time after vision BBL can be long and it is not unusual to have to wait at least six months to see the final results of the revision Brazilian butt lift.
+This means patients should avoid sitting or lying flat on their backs.
+Your surgeon may recommend that you avoid any compression on the buttock for a longer period of time, and this could be up to 6 weeks in some cases.
+The healing time after vision BBL can be long, and it is not unusual to have to wait at least six months to see the final results of the revision Brazilian butt lift.

 Is a revision BBL worth it?